Healthcare Alabama (AL) Rank #44 of 50

 90th Percentile $113,274

 The largest employment areas for physical therapists in Alabama include Birmingham, Huntsville, Montgomery, and Mobile.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Physical Therapist in Alabama